 Toad fish on Paradaise reef Cozumel

-The Paraiso and Chankanaab reefs on Cozumel are two dive sites just excellent for beginners.
-Only slight currents, colorful corals and ashallow reef make perfect conditions to discover living things.
-In various holes and shelters hide toad fishs, lobsters and all kind ofsmall animals.
-Swarms of triggerfishs create a fascinating background for these Cozumel reefs.
+The Paraiso and Chankanaab reefs on Cozumel are two dive sites which are excellent for beginners.
+Only slight currents, colorful corals and a shallow reef make perfect conditions to discover living things.
+In various holes and shelters hide toad fish, lobsters and all kind of small animals.
+Swarms of triggerfish create a fascinating background for these Cozumel reefs.

-Especially the Cozumel reef Paraiso is very popular for night dives.
+Paraiso is especially popular for night dives.
 The Caribbean Reef Octopus is active at night time and can be seen.

 Cozumel reefs in the north